fengxia41103/myblog/content/downloads/pandoc/resume.md

 * Setup a local service team.
 Screened hundreds of resume and interviewed nearly one hundred candidates.

-## Project Manager, CrunchTime!
-Information Technology, 07/2010 - 11/2013
+## 07/2010 - 11/2013
+CrunchTime!
+Information Technology, Project Manager

-**Tools**: Salesforce APEX, Visualforce, Jira, MS Project, Taskjuggler
+> **Tools**: Salesforce APEX, Visualforce, Jira, MS Project,
+> Taskjuggler

 * Provided technical support to client on administrating our ERP product.
 Initiated statement-of-work(SOW) and followed it through